stereoj/wasabi.com/README.md

-# Terraform Setup for Wasabi S3-Compatible Buckets and IAM Policies
+# Terraform Setup for Wasabi S3 Buckets and IAM Policies

-This repository provides a Terraform configuration to create and manage S3-compatible buckets, IAM policies, and user permissions on Wasabi (or any other S3-compatible service).
+This repository provides a Terraform configuration to create and manage S3 buckets, IAM policies, and user permissions.

 ## Overview